Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 | Midtown | Moderate | Dense residential, apartment-heavy, some buildings prohibit pets |

 Houses with private gardens are the most pet-friendly option in Gibraltar, but they are also the most expensive and least available.
-If you're set on keeping a large dog, the South District or Moorish Castle area gives you the best chance of finding a suitable property.
+If you need space for a large dog, the South District gives you the best chance of finding a property with adequate outdoor access.
+Searching Property Gibraltar filtered by property type is a practical way to shortlist houses with gardens.

 How to Negotiate with a Landlord

-Many landlords who initially advertise "no pets" will consider a well-presented request.
-The key is to approach the conversation professionally and give the landlord reasons to say yes rather than defaulting to no.
+Many landlords who initially advertise with a no-pets clause will consider a well-presented request.
+The approach is to give the landlord concrete reasons to say yes rather than leaving them with nothing to evaluate.

-- Lead with your dog's credentials: Training certificates, proof of neutering, vaccination records, and a reference from a previous landlord all help.
+- Lead with your pet's credentials: Training certificates, proof of neutering, vaccination records, and a reference from a previous landlord all help.

-- Offer an enhanced deposit upfront: Removing the financial risk is often the biggest barrier.
-Offer an additional one month's rent as a pet deposit before they ask.
+- Offer an enhanced deposit upfront: Removing the financial risk is often the biggest obstacle.
+Offering additional security before the landlord asks signals good faith.

-- Propose a pet addendum: Offer to sign a specific pet clause detailing your responsibilities: no damage, professional clean on exit, garden maintenance if applicable.
+- Propose a written pet addendum: Offer to sign a specific pet clause detailing your responsibilities, including no damage, professional cleaning on exit, and garden maintenance if applicable.

 What Happens If You Breach a No-Pets Clause?

 Keeping a pet in breach of your tenancy agreement is a serious matter.
-The consequences can include:
+Potential consequences include:

 - Termination of the tenancy and eviction proceedings